 Start the motor rotation from the main window of XILab.
 If everything is configured correctly, the green indicator ENCD will light in the bottom of window.
 If ENCD has yellow color, you should mark Encoder reverse in the Stepper motor tab.
 Red color of EDCN points to the problem with encoder position recalculation.

 It is possible to activate the position control by encoder.
 To do this, in the tab Position control mark Position control and specify allowable error in terms of encoder counts in the Threshold field.
 Then, when a mismatch between position and encoder counts occurs, indicator SLIP will light in the bottom of XILab main window.
 Beyond this, if Alarm on errors is marked, the controller will go to Alarm state.
 Correct errors allows you to start closed loop control, when the difference between real position and encoder position is compensated.

 In the Stepper motor tab you may specify a necessary acceleration (Acceleration) and deceleration (Deceleration) for your stepper motor.
 The process of optimal values selection is the next:

 - Starting from default values make small shifts (start and fast stop) with gradual Acceleration increase until the movement become unstable and disrupted sometimes.
 Take acceleration equal to about half of this value.

 - The deceleration can be configured about 1.5 - 2 times higher than acceleration.

-After the basic configuration of the positioner/motor, you can increase working speed.
+After the basic configuration of the stage/motor, you can increase working speed.
 It can be done experimentally like the process of acceleration setting, i.e. you should take its value about 2 times lower than value at which there is unstable movement.
-To test the stability of the rotation it is recommended to use the function Cyclic in XiLab main window.
+To test the stability of the rotation it is recommended to use the function Cyclic in XILab main window.
 Make sure that you set it previously.

 In the Microstep mode field we recommend to enter the value 1/256.